Benedict's reign ends with a promise to obey next pope

 VATICAN CITY Pope Benedict ended his difficult reign on Thursday pledging unconditional obedience to whoever succeeds him to guide the Roman Catholic Church at one of the most crisis-ridden periods in its 2,000-year history.

 The papacy became vacant at 8 p.m.
-(1900 GMT/2PM ET), marking the first time in six centuries a pope has resigned instead of ruling for life.
+(7:00 p.m.
+British time), marking the first time in six centuries a pope has resigned instead of ruling for life.

 In a symbolic gesture, the Swiss Guards who stood sentry at the papal summer residence south of Rome, where the pope flew by helicopter less than three hours earlier, quit their posts and the massive wooden doors of the hilltop residence were closed.